 The data that is available through your website is vital to your brand or business.
 All your personal data, and that of those who visit your site, could be at risk if you’re the victim of a data breach.

 On top of that, cybercrime can result in loss of traffic and have substantial financial and legal implications.
 There is nothing scarier than losing everything you've worked for on account of a cyber attack, so you need to take every step to ensure you're protected.

 With constant innovation in software and technology, businesses are moving many applications to the cloud, as there are more vulnerabilities for hackers to exploit.
 Moreover, there are various cybersecurity tools that you can use to ensure that your site is secured from vulnerable attacks.
-That said, there are also more ways that you can protect your website's data.
+That said, there are also more ways that you can protect your website’s data.

 Let’s get started..